iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • I am avid reader because according to me better decisions, analysis can be made with more data.

 • I value the statement that everything in this world has cause and effect and the cause and effect can be found.
-I don't value luck where events happen somehow without reasons
+I don't value the existence of luck where events happen somehow without reasons

-• I consider myself one of the best out there and I have spent my time with the top 1% therefore I know what best looks like what it takes to get there
+• I consider myself one of the best out there and I have spent my time with the top 1% therefore I know what best looks like and what it takes to get there

 • I value the statement that mistakes happen some times.
 This happens when we don't have access to correct data at the correct point in time.